dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/dependency-injection.md

 For more information, see <xref:blazor/blazor-server-ef-core>.

-## Detect transient disposables client-side
+## Detect client-side transient disposables

-The following example shows how to detect disposable transient services in an app that should use <xref:Microsoft.AspNetCore.Components.OwningComponentBase>.
+The following example shows how to detect client-side disposable transient services in an app that should use <xref:Microsoft.AspNetCore.Components.OwningComponentBase>.
 For more information, see the [Utility base component classes to manage a DI scope](#utility-base-component-classes-to-manage-a-di-scope) section.

 `DetectIncorrectUsagesOfTransientDisposables.cs` for client-side development: